This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Black-Billed Magpie Characteristics

-If you’re into birds with striking black and white feathers, you’ll want to check out the Black-billed Magpie.
+If you’re into birds with striking black and white feathers, with some having amazing birds with mohawks, you’ll want to check out the Black-billed Magpie.
 Here are four cool things about this bird:

 White Wagtail Characteristics